James Plant: Port Vale

 Plant began the 2023–24 season strongly and was teasingly nicknamed "Son of Crosby" by his teammates due to manager Andy Crosby's fulsome praise for his attitude and performances.
 He signed a new contract in November, before turning 19, to keep him at the club until at least 2027.
 However, he dislocated his shoulder the following month and was ruled out of action for up to 12 weeks.
 He made his return in a 3–0 defeat at Derby County on 2 March, where he was played out of position at left-wing-back.
 He was praised by manager Darren Moore after again being played out of position on 10 April, this time playing at right-back against Ephron Mason-Clark in a 3–0 defeat at Peterborough United.

 On 27 September 2024, Plant joined National League side Yeovil Town on loan until January 2025.
 He provided the assist in a 1–0 win over Dagenham & Redbridge at Huish Park on 5 October, in what was his second game for the Glovers.
 Manager Mark Cooper said that "he showed real quality today" and was like "gold dust" due to his versatility.
 He scored two goals in eleven games for the "Glovers" before he sustained a hamstring injury and returned to Vale on 19 December.
 On 3 February, he returned on loan to Yeovil Town until the end of the 2024–25 season.
 However, a hamstring injury saw the loan spell cut short after three weeks.

-On 20 August 2025, Plant returned to National League side Yeovil Town on loan until January 2026.
-He was sidelined with a shoulder injury in October, which led the clbu to bring in George Nurse on loan as cover down the left side.
+On 20 August 2025, Plant returned to National League side Yeovil Town on loan until 9 January 2026.
+He was sidelined with a shoulder injury in October, which led the club to bring in George Nurse on loan as cover down the left side.
+He retained his first-team place despite Yeovil cycling between different managers – Mark Cooper, Richard Dryden, Danny Webb, and Billy Rowley.

+Tranmere Rovers

+On 28 January 2026, Plant left Port Vale to sign for League Two side Tranmere Rovers on an 18-month deal.
+He had played under manager Andy Crosby at Port Vale.
+He started nine league games for Rovers 2025–26 in the second half of the season, also coming off the bench in the last day draw that helped secure their Football League safety.

 Style of play

-Plant is a versatile player who is able to play as a forward, central midfielder, or wing-back.
-He has a good temperament.
+Plant is a player capable of operating as a forward, central midfielder, or wing-back.
+He has frequently been noted by scouts and managers for his composure and professional temperament.